cchauve/plASgraph2/README.md

   <img src="/doc/plASgraph2_architecture.png" alt="drawing" width="600"/>
 </p>

 This distribution of PlASgraph2 is provided with a model trained on data from the ESKAPEE group of bacterial pathogens (*Enterococcus faecium*, *Staphylococcus aureus*, *Klebsiella pneumoniae*, *Acinetobacter baumannii*, *Pseudomonas aeruginosa*, *Enterobacter spp.*, and *Escherichia coli*).
 PlASgraph2 is species-agnostic, so the provided trained model can be applied to analyse data from other pathogen species.
-Alternativly, plASgraph can be trained on a nw training dataset.
+Alternativly, plASgraph can be trained on a nw training dataset (see section **Training** below).

 ## Installation
+PlASgraph2 can be installed from this repository

 ~~~
 git clone https://github.com/cchauve/plASgraph2.git
 ~~~

-PlASgraph2 is written in python 3 and requires the following python modules, and has been tested on the listed versions of these modules.
+PlASgraph2 is written in python 3 and has been developed and tested with the following modules.
   - Python 3.8.10
   - NetworkX  2.8.3
   - Pandas  1.4.1